fdb/slarg-website/research-week/2025/2025-06-26-islamic-knowledges-and-aesthetic-practices.md

 ---
 <!--StartFragment-->

 This programme brings together artistic practices, scholarship, and community-based engagement rooted in Islamic knowledges.
 SLARG researchers, Ruth Razan Loos and Joud Toamah, curated a programme at the intersection of migration, belonging, care, ecological and cultural resilience, and the sacred.

-Open to all, with lunch.
+Open to all - we invite you to attend the full program, however you are also welcome to attend individual sessions.

+With lunch and an afternoon snack.

 <!--EndFragment-->